appaulo14/simple-inventory-management-system/README.md

 * Batch update to reduce the number of requests against the server.
 * More race-condition/load/stress testing.
 * Add automated tests for classes under app/api_models.
+* Look for ways to optimize queries more.
 * Authentication/Authentication
-* Allow client to filter and pagination results
+* Allow client to filter and pagination results.
 * Allow inventory to be referenced by distribution-center-specific ids.
 * Addition/update/deletion of products/distribution centers/inventory items as needed.